 Italian Pasta Salad

-2 cups green beans, snipped, cut in 1/2″ pieces
+- 2 cups green beans, snipped and cut into 1/2" pieces

-1 1/2 cups cherry tomatoes, sliced in half
+- 1 1/2 cups cherry tomatoes, sliced in half

-1/2 red onion, diced
+- 1/2 red onion, diced

-2 tablespoons basil, optional to garnish
+- 2 tablespoons basil, to garnish

-2 tablespoons red wine vinegar
+- 2 tablespoons red wine vinegar

-4 tablespoons olive oil
+- 3 tablespoons extra virgin olive oil

-1 1/2 teaspoons Dijon mustard
+- 1 1/2 teaspoons dijon mustard

-1 teaspoon oregano
+- 1 teaspoon oregano

-1/4 teaspoon sea salt
+- 1/4 teaspoon sea salt

 In another small mixing bowl, add red wine vinegar, olive oil, dijon mustard, garlic, oregano and sea salt, and whisk until emulsified.
 Pour dressing over pasta; toss and refrigerate for 1-2 hours until chilled or overnight.